junxit/us-congress-bills-110/metadata.md

 - 2007-12-18 — Placed on the Union Calendar, Calendar No. 304.
 - 2007-12-18 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 110-311, Part II.
 - 2007-12-18 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 110-311, Part II.
+- 2008-02-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-02-13 — Considered under suspension of the rules. (consideration: CR H896-900; text of measure as reported in House: CR H896-898)
+- 2008-02-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1834.
+- 2008-02-13 — Mr. Lipinski moved to suspend the rules and pass the bill, as amended.
+- 2008-02-14 — By unanimous consent, the text of H.R.
+1834, as proposed to be adopted under suspension of the rules, was modified by an amendment placed at the desk.
+- 2008-02-14 — Considered as unfinished business. (consideration: CR H963-965)
+- 2008-02-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 352 - 49 (Roll no. 62). (text: CR H963-964)
+- 2008-02-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 352 - 49 (Roll no. 62).(text: CR H963-964)